Next Level Chef (American TV series): Next Level Baker

-On February 27, 2025, it was announced that a spinoff show, Next Level Baker, is in the works and will premiere on December 4, 2025.
+On February 27, 2025, it was announced that a spin-off show, Next Level Baker, was in development.
+The series premiered on December 4, 2025.

 International versions

 A British version of the show was commissioned by ITV in June 2022.
 It later premiered on January 11, 2023.
 Gordon Ramsay and Nyesha Arrington from the American version served as mentors, along with Paul Ainsworth.
 The show was won by social media chef Jade Greenhalgh.
 On March 28, 2023, the show was reportedly canceled after one season.

 A French version of the show was commissioned by Kitchen Factory Productions in October 2022.

 A Spanish version premiered on Telecinco on January 8, 2025.

 A Brazilian version premiered on TV Globo on July 15, 2025.
 It is hosted by Ana Maria Braga, with Alex Atala, Jefferson Rueda and Renata Vanzetto serving as mentors.